amplexus/springboot-3-client-cert-auth/README.md

 ## SERVER

-The client keystore will contain the fwp certificate and key.
+The client keystore will contain the client certificate and key.

 # SETUP